Bit Famous works with businesses and organisations to help them communicate with confidence.

 MD and Founder - Bit Famous

-Recently I listen to a recording by former Apple boss, the late Steve Jobs.
+Recently I listened to a recording by former Apple boss, the late Steve Jobs.
 He was talking about calligraphy and how it accidentally helped his business.
 He was an expert storyteller but crucially, his stories always had a point.

 So here's a bit of how-to for you when it comes to speaking and presenting.
 It's an advanced idea for sharing information.
 Even if you can't deploy it straight away, at least you'll know the theory of it.